Susan prefers to use natural ingredients whenever possible in the home and garden. It is usually cheaper, easier and

 - Remove the Plate Around the Roller: There will be a plate around part of the roller and this plate usually comes off by undoing a couple of screws.
 With this particular model of Dyson there are three huge screws which undo with just a quarter turn and then the plate comes off.
 With the plate removed you get better access to the roller and the brushes.
 I don't suggest removing the roller completely as it is held in place by a tight rubber belt that is very difficult to refit.
-If the belt breaks, it can be replaced, but if it isn't broken I would leave it as it is because it it can be a bit of a fight to get a new belt in place as they fit so tightly.
+If the belt breaks, it can be replaced, but if it isn't broken I would leave it alone and safe yourself a lot of hassle.

-- Cut the hair and cotton caught up in the roller and pull it all out of the roller.
-It will take several good minutes to clean it completely, but make sure you have it all clear before you put the guard back on to get the best results.
+- Cut and Pull the Hair Stuck in the Roller: Using everyday scissors, cut the hair and cotton caught up in the roller and pull it all out.
+It will take several minutes to clean it completely, but make sure you have it all clear before you put the guard back on to get the best results.